-24. The Principal Accountable Officer for the Scottish Administration (the Permanent Secretary of the SG) will designate the Chief Executive as the Accountable Officer for the SFC.
+- 24. The Principal Accountable Officer for the Scottish Administration (the Permanent Secretary of the SG) will designate the Chief Executive as the Accountable Officer for the SFC.
 Accountable Officers are personally answerable to the Scottish Parliament for the exercise of their functions, as set out in the Memorandum to Accountable Officers for Other Public Bodies.
-These functions include:

-- ensuring the propriety and regularity of the SFC's finances and sound and effective arrangements for internal control and risk management; - ensuring that the resources of the SFC are used economically, efficiently and effectively and that appropriate arrangements are in place to secure Best Value; - ensuring the SFC's compliance with relevant guidance issued by the Scottish Ministers, including the SPFM; - signing the SFC's annual accounts and associated governance statements; and - in line with his or her statutory duty, obtaining written authority from the Board-or Chair before taking any action which he or she considers to be inconsistent with the proper performance of the Accountable Officer functions.
+These functions include: - ensuring the propriety and regularity of the SFC's finances and sound and effective arrangements for internal control and risk management; - ensuring that the resources of the SFC are used economically, efficiently and effectively and that appropriate arrangements are in place to secure Best Value and deliver Value for Money for the public sector as a whole; - ensuring the SFC's compliance with relevant guidance issued by the Scottish Ministers, including the SPFM and SG Pay Policy; - signing the SFC's annual accounts and associated governance statements; and

-25. It is incumbent on the Chief Executive to combine his or her Accountable Officer responsibilities to the Scottish Parliament with his or her wider responsibilities to the Board.
+- in line with their statutory duty, obtaining written authority from the Board-or Chair before taking any action which they consider to be inconsistent with the proper performance of the Accountable Officer functions.
+The Accountable Officer should also notify the relevant Portfolio Accountable Officer. - 25.
+It is incumbent on the Chief Executive to combine their Accountable Officer responsibilities to the Scottish Parliament with their wider responsibilities to the Board.
 The Board and Chair should be fully aware of, and have regard to, the Accountable Officer responsibilities placed upon the Chief Executive, including the statutory duty described above.